-An OSRIC preview was released to the public on June 23 2006, followed by the final 1.0 version on January 20, 2007.
-Version 2 was released on November 28, 2008.
+The OSRIC preview was released to the public on June 23 2006.
+This was followed by the final 1.0 version on January 20, 2007.
+The version 2 was released on November 28, 2008.

 LEGAL NOTICE

 The authors of this document are not affiliated in any way with Wizards of the Coast, Inc. (WOTC); any use of a trademark of WOTC or any other party is unauthorized, inadvertent, and is not intended to infringe upon the intellectual property rights of such parties.